Independent Authority for Fiscal Responsibility: Presidency

 In February 2014, José Luis Escrivá was appointed as the first President of the institution, after the Finance Committee of the Congress of Deputies accepted the proposal submitted by the Government.
 In March 2014, AIReF’s Organic Statute was approved and the rest of the Steering Committee was incorporated over the second quarter of the year.
 The committee met for the first time in June 2014.
 The work of the institution effectively began at that time.

 In March 2020, the Government approved the appointment of Cristina Herrero as the new President of AIReF, after the Finance Committee of the Congress of Deputies unanimously accepted her candidacy.

 Values

 Independence

-AIReF operates with full organic and functional independence in order to carry out its purpose.
+AIReF operates with full organic and functional independence to carry out its purpose.
 Such independence is the prerequisite for the success of its mission.
-Neither the President nor the members of its governing bodies or any other member of AIReF’s staff may request or accept instructions from any public or private entity.
+Neither the President nor the members of its governing bodies or any other member of AIReF's staff may request or accept instructions from any public or private entity.